 You can also pay your everyday expenses using this card, which will earn you 1 point per $1.
 If you purchase dining, online groceries or streaming services, they’ll reward you with 3 points per $1.

-Please note that the points earned on the card_name DO NOT qualify for the Southwest Companion Pass, but CAN be used to book FREE travel on Southwest.
+Please note that the points earned on the Chase Sapphire Preferred card DO NOT qualify for the Southwest Companion Pass, but CAN be used to book FREE travel on Southwest.

 4. Referral Points

-The card_name ALSO allows you to earn 10,000 points per person you refer who signs up for the card up to a maximum of 75,000 points each year.
+The Chase Sapphire Preferred card ALSO allows you to earn 10,000 points per person you refer who signs up for the card up to a maximum of 100,000 points each year.
+You can get a LOT of free travel out of that many points!

 Be sure to tell friends, family and colleagues about the amazing travel benefits you’ve been able to enjoy thanks to this card, because they may be interested in getting their own card using your referral link.